ustwo/architecture-kata-2025/adr/001-test-1-database.md

 There are some tradeoffs, but they’re manageable.

 - **Less flexibility** → Unlike vector search, this method won’t adapt to nuanced variations in meaning.
 It relies on **explicitly curated answers**.
+  - *Mitigation:* We can introduce **configurable selection criteria** for reference answers, adjusting how many and which "known good" responses are retrieved based on factors like **difficulty level, response length, or past accuracy rates**.
 - **Cache invalidation** → We need to manage expiration policies to avoid serving outdated references.
 - **Reference diversity** → Ensuring a good mix of correct and incorrect answers requires ongoing updates to the dataset.
+  - *Mitigation:* We could implement **adaptive sampling**, periodically refreshing the dataset based on recent grading trends to maintain relevance.

 ## Conclusion